-The Montgomery GI Bill (Ch 30, Ch 1606, Ch 1607), VEAP, Ch 35, and Ch 31
+The Montgomery GI Bill (Ch 30, Ch 1606), VEAP, Ch 35, and Ch 31

 Veterans are admitted on the same basis as other students.
 The Victoria College is approved by the Texas Workforce Commission programs taken under Title 38 of the US Code.
-The VA Certifying Officials are located in both Counseling Services and College Central offices.
+The VA Certifying Official is a staff member of the Admissions and Records Office.

-Students seeking veteran's educational benefits must:
+Students seeking veteran's educational benefits must contact Counseling Services at least six weeks prior to their registration period.
+All benefit recipients (excluding Chapter 31 and Hazelwood) are required to pay their educational costs up front.
+Funding from the Veteran's Administration will be paid directly to students by the Veteran's Administration Office.

-- 1. Contact a VA Certifying Official at least six weeks prior to their registration period. - All benefit recipients (excluding Chapter 31 and Hazelwood) are required to pay their educational costs up front.
-Funding from the Veteran's Administration will be paid directly to students by the Veteran's Administration Office. - 3.
-Eligible veterans receive monthly payments for their entitlement based on the coursework for which they enroll. - 4.
+Eligible veterans receive monthly payments for their entitlement based on the coursework for which they enroll.
 The Veteran's Administration requires that veterans follow a declared degree plan that is approved by the VA.
-It is the students responsibility to verify with the VA Counselor in Counseling Services that the degree plan they have declared is a VA approved degree plan.
+It is the student's responsibility to verify with the VA counselor in Counseling Services that the degree plan they have declared is a VA approved degree plan.